emineuysal95/emineuysal95/README.md

 Expanding my skills in machine learning and cloud data platforms

-Preparing for a Master’s in Data Science and Analytics in Canada
+Continuing my education in data science and analytics in Canada

 Improving my fluency in English and learning French